-Next, they’ve taken full advantage of the number of photos allowed per listing.
-They have six visuals; seven including their main image.
+The size of each image is in line with Amazon’s TOS and we’ve taken full advantage of the number of photos allowed per listing: six visuals, seven including the main image.

 Amazon product photography tips for your listing:

-- Amazon allows you to upload seven images (six plus your main photo); we strongly recommend using all seven slots.
-Even if you have a simple product, show the product at different angles, include packaging, close-ups, lifestyle shots, explanatory graphics, etc..
+- Amazon allows you to upload seven images (six, plus your main photo); we strongly recommend using all seven slots.
+Even if you have a simple product, show the product at different angles, including packaging, close-ups, lifestyle shots, explanatory graphics, etc.